Quacky2200/LWEngine/README.md

 5. Setup LWEngine following the instructions and filling-in the necessary information
 6. Start development

 **Please read the examples and/or documentation.
-Your implementation of your website should not interfere with the main functionality of LWEngine, doing so will defeat the purpose of LWEngine itself.**
+The implementation of your website should not interfere with the main functionality of LWEngine, doing so will defeat the purpose of LWEngine itself.**

 # License
 This software is licensed with the MIT License